TianLiuAu/crud-project/README.md

 npm and git should be installed on the server before clone this application.

 ## Installation
+!!!!!
+Please change the file name 'crud-project/src/client/components/pages/Login.vue' to  'crud-project/src/client/components/pages/login.vue'.
+The file's name has been automatically changed to uppercase when push them from local to github.
+The reason why it happens is still unknown.
+Please change this file name to make sure the program will run properly.  !!!!!

 Change directory to where you downlaod the project, and then execute below steps:

 npm install         // install dependency